 - Avoid barbecue parties and bonfires no matter how tempting they might be.

-- Medication Tip: Even if you haven’t had an asthma attack for a while, it’s always better to ask your doctor as to what precautionary medication you should take at the onset of winter.
+- Medication Tip: Even if you haven’t had an asthma attack for a while, it’s always better to ask your doctor what precautionary medication you should take at the onset of winter.
 Plus, discuss the plan of action you need to follow in case your asthma gets triggered.

-- Exercise Tips: If your fitness mantra includes a morning/ evening walk, you might have to consider replacing it with exercising in the gym or at home in order to reduce your exposure to the cold winter air.
+- Exercise Tips: If your fitness mantra includes a morning/ evening walk, you might have to consider replacing it with exercising in the gym or at home to reduce your exposure to the cold winter air.